 Celebrate Women’s History Month

-There are more female CEOS, doctors, artists, politicians and world leaders than ever before.
-Help your child understand that there is no limitation to what they can accomplish based on gender.
+Teach your child that there is no limitation to what they can accomplish based on gender.
 Look to the women below and the activities to honor them as a special way to celebrate their legacy and impact on the world.

 Georgia O’Keeffe is one of the most significant and intriguing artists of the 20th century, and she is known internationally for her boldly innovative art.
 She is best known for her paintings of enlarged flowers, New York skyscrapers, and New Mexico landscapes.